 EMMA – Endometrial Microbiome Metagenomic Analysis

-EMMA (Endometrial Microbiome Metagenomic Analysis) is an advanced diagnostic test used to evaluate the bacterial environment of the uterus.
-A healthy balance of beneficial bacteria in the endometrium is essential for successful embryo implantation and pregnancy.
+EMMA (Endometrial Microbiome Metagenomic Analysis) is an advanced diagnostic test used to evaluate the bacterial environment (microbiome) of the uterus.
+It identifies both beneficial and harmful bacteria present in the endometrium and helps optimize uterine health for successful embryo implantation.

 EMMA is beneficial for patients who: